mkduong-ai/mkduong-ai.github.io/about.md

 ---

 I am a PhD student in Machine Learning at the Heinrich Heine University Düsseldorf, Germany.
-Currently, I work as a teaching assistant for the courses "Knowledge Discovery in Databases" (Master) and "Databases: An Introduction" (Bachelor).
+Currently, I work as a teaching assistant for the courses "*Knowledge Discovery in Databases*" (Master) and "*Databases: An Introduction*" (Bachelor).
 In the past, I worked on an interdisciplinary research project called [RAPP](https://rapp.hhu.de/en/) which stands for *Responsible Academic Performance Prediction*.
 Within the RAPP project, I co-developed an [MLOps application](https://github.com/hhu-rapp/rapp-tool) and a [WebApp](https://github.com/hhu-rapp/rapp-webapp) for stakeholders in a team.